Your new design will be uploaded in:

 • Living in the Wider World

-In addition to our Personal Development Curriculum, we teach online safety through our Computing Curriculum.
+In addition to our RPSHE Curriculum, we teach online safety through our Computing Curriculum.

-Click here to view our Online Safety Curriculum Overview.
+Click here to be redirected to our Computing Curriculum page.

 Our Online Safety Rules Poster is introduced to all pupils in school and provides a visual reminder of ways to keep safe.